New York Association of Psychiatric Rehabilitation Services, Inc.

 Harvey Rosenthal, Executive Director bio

-Harvey Rosenthal has over 38 years of experience working to promote public mental health services and policies that advance the recovery, rehabilitation, rights and community inclusion of people with psychiatric disabilities.
+Harvey Rosenthal has 40 years of experience working to promote public mental health policies and services that advance the recovery, rehabilitation, rights and full community inclusion of individuals with psychiatric disabilities and/or diagnoses.

-Harvey currently serves on the board of the Bazelon Center for Mental Health Law and is a member of New York’s Medicaid Redesign Team and its Most Integrated Settings Coordinating Council.
+Harvey currently serves as a member of New York’s Medicaid Redesign Team and its Most Integrated Settings Coordinating Council and sits on the board of the Bazelon Center for Mental Health Law.

 Amanda Huntington, Director of Operations